Traditional natural materials from Japan.

 Koyori, a name like a bird's song, are Japanese paper threads.
-Their distinguished "flag" is the designing point for artistique minded creators.
+Their distinguished "flag" is the designing point for artistic minded creators.

 Rakusui, created out of water and mulberry threads, is a rare Japanese Washi paper.
 Famous for it's long fibers, it allows endless design variations.

-Rice spelt is called Momigara in Japanese.
+Rice husks are called Momigara in Japanese.
 We consider it the most natural, recycable sustainable material ever for covering floral bases and for creating natural design surfaces.